taazarel/Voheim/World's End.md

 #vehicle #lore #item #htx
 # Description
-The newly Crisen ship of the skyrates.
+The newly crisen ship of the skyrates.
 Stolen from [[Ourabasá]] and upgraded at [[Sinea]].
 The skyrates have increased its speed, firepower and sturdyness at a cost of cargospace.
 ## Identity
 - Class: Leviathan millitary class
 - Nickname: Sebángoush